 In 1955, the congregation, having outgrown the little stone church, devised a long-range plan to build a larger facility.
 It would occur in three phases consisting of a new church, a companion education building and a new rectory.
 The new church held its first services on May 29, 1960.

-The present campus includes the church (refurbished in 1987); a gymnasium built in 1924 to serve the greater community; Mathes Hall, the education/fellowship building that also houses the parish’s administrative offices (built in 1972 as a wing to the gym); a cemetery and columbarium, and the Payne Memorial Garden (adjacent to the church) that can serve as a place for spiritual renewal as well as a place to hold receptions, weddings and other special events.
+The present campus includes the church (refurbished in 1987); a gymnasium built in 1924, and remodeled with the kitchen and bathrooms in 2022 as the Sutherland Family Life Center to serve the greater community; Mathes Hall, the education/fellowship building that also houses the parish’s administrative offices (built in 1972 as a wing to the gym); a cemetery and columbarium, and the Payne Memorial Garden (adjacent to the church) that can serve as a place for spiritual renewal as well as a place to hold receptions, weddings and other special events.

 What We Believe